NY Times publisher's 4Q profit grows as it adds subscribers

 Subscription revenue in the fourth quarter rose 4.5% to $275.3 million, while advertising revenues declined 10.7% to $171.3 million.

+The company expects digital advertising revenue to continue to drop this quarter but predicts a return to growth in the second half of the year.

-It also got a big licensing revenue bump from its TV show, “The Weekly,” which launched last summer, as well as its growing podcast business.
+The newspaper publisher also got a big revenue bump from licensing fees for its TV show, “The Weekly,” which launched last summer.

 The New York Times Co. reported that overall fourth-quarter earnings rose 20% to $68.2 million, or 41 cents per share, while revenue rose 1% to $508.4 million.